-Faculty: Professors Edwards (chair), Koltyn, Schneider; Associate Professors Benedict, Colbert, Diffee, Eldridge, Gruben, Larson, Mason, van Kan; Assistant Professors Ausderau, Bell, Cook, Hornberger, Schrage
+Faculty: Professors Edwards (chair), Diffee, Koltyn; Associate Professors Benedict, Cook, Eldridge, Gruben, Larson, Mason, Schrage, van Kan; Assistant Professors Ausderau, Barnes, Bell, Hornberger, Pickett

 The mission of the Department of Kinesiology is to create, interpret, transmit, and apply knowledge related to movement, exercise, and human occupation with the ultimate goal of enhancing human health, productivity, and quality of life.

-The M.S. and Ph.D. in kinesiology are available with research specialization (thesis or dissertation) in biomechanics, exercise physiology, exercise psychology, motor control and behavior, physical activity epidemiology, physical activity pedagogy, and occupational science.
+The M.S. and Ph.D. in Kinesiology are available with research specialization (thesis or dissertation) in biomechanics, exercise physiology, exercise psychology, motor control and behavior, physical activity epidemiology, and occupational science.

-An M.S. in occupational therapy (MS–OT) prepares students for entry into the occupational therapy profession.
-(The MS–OT is within Kinesiology, but information about it is listed separately in this catalog under Occupational Therapy.)
+An M.S. in Occupational Therapy (MS–OT) prepares students for entry into the occupational therapy profession.
+(The MS–OT program is within the Kinesiology department; information about it is listed separately in this catalog under Occupational Therapy.)
 This is a professional degree open to students with a bachelor's degree in any field from an accredited college or university.
 No thesis is required.

 Admission to the M.S. and Ph.D. graduate programs requires satisfactory completion of the department's general prerequisite courses, listed below, or their equivalent.
-A degree in occupational therapy fulfills the department's prerequisites for occupational science.
+A degree in occupational therapy fulfills the department's prerequisites for occupational science admission.
 Students lacking some prerequisite courses may be considered for admission with 'deficiencies.'
-The deficiencies must be made up during the student's graduate studies, but the student may retain eligibility for departmental financial support.
+The deficiencies must be made up during (or before) the student's graduate studies, but the student retains eligibility for departmental financial support.
 Generally, deficiencies may not exceed 12 credits, and if they do, normally the student would enroll as a nondegree Special student or make up the deficiencies in some other way before graduate admission.
-Graduate students in Kinesiology are given priority for assistantship support from department funds, and students from other departments are not supported by department funds unless there are no eligible students in kinesiology.
+Graduate students in Kinesiology are given priority for assistantship support from department funds, and students from other departments are not supported by department funds unless there are no eligible students in the Kinesiology department.
 Individual specialization areas may have specific course requirements in addition to the following department prerequisite courses.
-Please contact the department for information.
+Please contact the department or see the web site for detailed information.

 Prerequisite courses and credits (or courses to be taken as deficiencies):